structural-labs/structure-react-express-demo/README.md

 }
 ```

+Let's look at this a little more closely.
+When we upload this application to [Structure](https://structure.sh), Structure will recursively install all package.json dependencies throughout our entire project.
+It will then run `npm start`.
+If we look at our package.json here, we can see that the start script will run a client and server command.
+The `client` command moves into our /client folder, builds the React application, and then moves back to the /server folder.
+The `server` command then starts a node server.

 ## Structure

-This is the hard pard so pay close attention.
+This is the hard part so pay close attention.
 While inside the /server folder, run the command

 ```
 structure deploy my-awesome-app
 ```

-**That's it!** Don't believe me?
+**That's it!** Not hard at all, thanks to [Structure](https://structure.sh).
+Don't believe me?
 Check out `https://my-awesome-app-<your-structure-user-name>.structure.sh`

 There it is.
 A fully functioning Express/React app deployed and live on [Structure](https://structure.sh).